Update 2020 Feb

 Now one function call, to get to the pointer to the instance of this function inside kernel32.dll

-Next we have the fp which we use as any other function.
+Next we have the function pointer, which we use as any other function.
+With this crucial run time check included.

 (int)geoDataCount ) ;

-If your exe is running on W7 or something older or W10 bellow REDSTONE 3 the fp will be null, and you will code easily around that.
+You can not know if your exe is running on W7 or something older or W10 bellow REDSTONE 3.
+In that situation the function pointer will be null, and you will code easily around that, no harm done.
+To replace that

-Without this mechanism, this code will be much more involved and complex.
+Without dynamic dll loading and using mechanism, this code will be much more involved and complex.
 As mentioned below the github project is here.

 The Original Article